 The Scientific Committee welcomes the submission of original contributions on the Progress and Controversies in Hydrocephalus.

-Abstracts must be submitted the latest by May 1, 2020.
+Abstracts must be submitted the latest by May 16, 2021 (Extended Deadline).

 All accepted papers will be presented in one of the following formats:

-- Oral presentation: Fully presented in oral format
+- Oral presentation: Fully presented in oral format.
+Presenters will be trained on how to use the Virtual Meeting Platform

 Authors should indicate the thematic topic and their presentation format preference, but the final decision on the presentation type will be determined by the Scientific Committee.